Emotions You Can Live Without

 Imposed-upon – They can show up unannounced or push your boundaries, but they can’t make you feel imposed-upon.
 That’s yours to own.

-I’m not going to abandon feelings though.
+I’m not going to abandon feelings altogether.
 They are one of the most important parts of being alive and in relationships.
 They are a barometer of how I’m doing and what’s going on between us.

 Owning our feelings means we re-claim responsibility and take back ownership of our next move.